Deadairx/Telegram-Karaoke-Queue/README.md

 - Add YouTube videos to a shared queue
 - View the current queue
 - Automatic validation of YouTube links
-- Cast videos to a Chromecast/TV (simulated)
+- Cast videos to Chromecast devices on your network (macOS only)
 - Track currently playing video and history
 - Session persistence across bot restarts (coming soon)
 - Queue prioritization for users who haven't gone in a while (coming soon)